Characters from "The Works"

 [Unnamed] |

 Another orange humanoid robot with an egg-shaped body, very similar to Humpty.
-They have a round glass dome as a face, a clawed left hand, and a right hand ending in spines or drill.
-Different from Humpty, their arms are connected to a large rotating segment, and their feet are different. |
+They have a round glass dome as a face, a clawed left hand, and a right hand ending in spines or drills.
+Different from Humpty, their arms are connected to a large octagonal segment, and their feet are different. |

 This robot is seen in the trailer, and in a silver untextured state in the short "3DV".
-They remain unnamed in production materials, just called "misc robot". |
+They remain unnamed in production materials. |

 |